 - Competitive pricing based on actual space used

-- Experience with cross-country small moves
+- Experience with long distance small moves

 - Positive reviews specifically for small load services